Dentistry Certificate: Orthodontics

 International applicants must verify that their training is equivalent to a CODA-accredited institution by using one of these foreign academic credentialing services: World Education Services or Education Credential Evaluators.

-Statement of Goals: This personal statement includes your specific interest in Temple's Orthodontics certificate program, your research and future career goals, and your previous academic and research achievements.
-The statement should not exceed 2,000 words.
+Statement of Goals: In no more than 2,000 words, address your specific interest in Temple University's Orthodontics certificate program, your research and future career goals, and your previous academic and research achievements.

 Standardized Test Scores: